WWDC 2021: Apple Previews Privacy and Productivity Features in macOS Monterey

 New Features Across the Operating Systems

 The newly announced Quick Note feature is also coming to Mac, and Tags can be added to Notes, with ideas and documents easier to find via the Tags Browser.
-Focus is coming to Mac the same way it is coming to iPhone, with a user able to set a status across all their devices.
+Focus will be available on Mac as it will be on iPhone, with a user able to set a status across all their devices.
 Shareplay and the updates to FaceTime will also hit the Mac.
 Universal Control will make it possible to move between Mac and iPad with a single keyboard and mouse.
 Mail Privacy Protection, which lets users choose whether emails can collect information such as whether it has been opened or not, will also work on the Mac.
 The updated Maps and Live Text features – which uses on-device machine learning to detect text like phone numbers, websites, addresses, and tracking numbers in photos, will be part of macOS Monterey too.

+Did they fix the poor design in Messages where pressing Return sends the message instead of adding a new line?
+Yes I know about Option-Return, does Apple know about a Send button.